After the Oil Wars...

 setting, what caused the apocalypse.
 What little fuel remains to be sold will have sky high prices that only the wealthy can afford.
 Prices of everything else will be extremely high, thanks to increased transportation costs, usually leading to people starving in the streets.
 Law and order will break down as people become more and more desperate, resulting in mob rule in most cases.

-In a worse case scenario, nations go to war over the last remaining fuel reserves, resulting in a massive global war, the outcome usually being an After the End
+In a worst case scenario, nations go to war over the last remaining fuel reserves, resulting in a massive global war, the outcome usually being an After the End

 Anime and Manga